tran-simon/jami-web/README.txt

-# Jami-Jass
+# Jami-web

-Jami-Jass is a web server that starts a Dameon on NodeJS express server and serve a React web client.
+Jami-web is a web server that starts a Dameon on NodeJS express server and serve a React web client.

 The first milestone is to allow user with LDAP credentials to connect to the account using JAMS service and start chatting with their contacts using instant messaging.